grootwitbaas/Waveshare-PoE-HAT-B-Home-Assistant-Addon/README.md

 I am no coder and does not know how to make this changable, so i forked to make the change and for me it works Credit goes to original code, i just used a hammer to make the triangle fit in the round hole

-Important: Enable I2C first to make this work!
+this did not work because hassos-overlay changes not included, see below for full instructions ->  Important: Enable I2C first to make this work!
 As described here: https://www.home-assistant.io/common-tasks/os/#enable-i2c